KickAssCommerce/KickAssCommerce/README.md

-# Moltin proof of Concept
+# KickAss Commerce

-A small proof of concept for using Moltin in PHPs
+A small proof of concept for building and eCommerce system based on an underlying API system.

+Currently built on Moltin but PRs for other systems are welcome

 ## Requirements
 - PHP ^7.0